Convergence estimates for the Magnus expansion I. Banach algebras: The combinatorial approach

 ($X$ and $Y$ alternating) in $\log(\exp(X)\exp(Y))$ is

-where $\des(M)$ is number of consecutive $YX$ pairs in $M$, $\asc(M)$ is number of consecutive $XY$ pairs in $M$, and $G_n(u,v)$ is the $n$-summand in \eqref{eq:mpgen}, i. e. an Eulerian polynomial (in bivariate form) divided by $n!$. \begin{proof} (After Helmstetter, \cite{H}.)
+where $\asc(M)$ is number of consecutive $XY$ pairs in $M$, $\des(M)$ is number of consecutive $YX$ pairs in $M$, and $G_n(u,v)$ is as in \eqref{eq:Eulerpol}. \begin{proof} (Cf.~Helmstetter, \cite{H}.)
 Let $\deg_X(M)$ be sum of the exponents $k_i$ belonging to $X$, and let $\deg_Y(M)$ be sum of the exponents $k_i$ belonging to $Y$.
-Consider \eqref{eq:mpform} in the case when the the first $\deg_X(M)$ many variables are substituted by $X$, and the remaining $\deg_X(M)$ many variables are substituted by $Y$.
-Examine those permutations which lead to $M$, and compute the generating polynomial of their descents ($u$) and ascents ($v$). $M$ itself introduces ordered partitions of the variables.
+Consider \eqref{eq:mpform} in the case when the first $\deg_X(M)$ many variables are substituted by $X$, and the remaining $\deg_Y(M)$ many variables are substituted by $Y$.
+Examine those permutations which lead to $M$, and compute the generating polynomial of their ascents ($u$) and descents ($v$). $M$ itself introduces ordered partitions of the variables.
 There are $\frac{\deg_X(M)!\deg_Y(M)! }{k_1!\cdot\ldots\cdot k_p!}$ many possible partitions.
-Inside each partition coming from $(X\vee Y)^{k_i}$, the generating polynomial is $k_i!G_{k_i}(u,v)$; and there are $u^{\des(M)}$ and $v^{\asc(M)}$ coming from the internal boundaries.
+Inside each partition set coming from $(X\vee Y)^{k_i}$, the generating polynomial is $k_i!G_{k_i}(u,v)$; and there are $u^{\asc(M)}$ and $v^{\des(M)}$ coming from the boundaries between the partitions.
 Thus the generating polynomial is

-We get the coefficient $c_M$ by replacing $u^av^b$ with $(-1)^a\frac{a!b!}{(a+1+b)!}$.
-According to the beta function identity, this corresponds exactly to integration as in the statement.
-Yet, according to \eqref{eq:ABCH}, we have to divide by $\deg_X(M)!\deg_Y(M)! $. \end{proof} \end{theorem} For $x,y\geq 0$, we can define the absolute Goldberg characteristic as
+We obtain the coefficient of $M$ in $\mu_k(X,\ldots,X,Y,\ldots,Y)$ by replacing the terms $u^av^b$ with $(-1)^b\frac{a!b!}{(a+1+b)!}$, respectively.
+According to the beta function identity, this corresponds exactly to integration of the $u\mapsto t$ and $v\mapsto t-1$ substituted expression as in the statement.
+Then, according to \eqref{eq:ABCH}, we have to divide by $\deg_X(M)!\deg_Y(M)! $ in order to get the coefficients in the BCH expansion. \end{proof} \end{theorem} Originally, in \cite{G}, although truly well-informed about the relationship to the Eulerian polynomials, Goldberg primarily develops the polynomials $G_n(\lambda,\lambda-1)$ via the following recursion, which we now supply as a practical lemma. \begin{lemma} \plabel{lem:goldgen} The polynomials $G_n(\lambda,\lambda-1)$ are generated by the recursion

-the function-theoretic generating function associated to the sum of the absolute value of coefficients of appropriate $X,Y$-degree in the formal expansion of $\log(\exp(X)\exp(Y))$.
-(Or, alternatively, it is obtained by turning the coefficients in the power series expansion of $\log(\exp(X)\exp(Y))$ nonnegative, and then turning the variables commutative.)
-The specialization from the Magnus expansion yields